Loisirs 74

 When to visit

 The best period to hike Mont Joly extends from June to October, when trails are snow-free and passable.
 July and August offer the most stable conditions, but also the highest visitor numbers.
 Late May and early June still have persistent snowfields on high slopes.
 September and early October offer exceptional light and fewer crowds, but days shorten and mountain refuges close.
 In winter, Mont Joly is accessible by ski touring or snowshoes, but requires good terrain knowledge and understanding of snow conditions.
-The summit is very exposed to lightning if storms approach: descend immediately if weather deteriorates.
+The summit is very exposed to lightning during storms: descend immediately if weather deteriorates.

 Nearby